 - Be familiar with all controls, how each functions and what each operates. - Check the engine oil level and add if necessary.
-Using the fuel selector valve, select which tank will supply fuel - Choke: For cold starts, set the throttle lever to the half-open position and pull the choke out to the ON position.
+Open the fuel valves under each fuel tank.
+Select which tank to draw fuel from with the fuel selector valve. - Choke: For cold starts, set the throttle lever to the half-open position and pull the choke out to the ON position.
 For warm starts set the throttle to the half-open position and the choke to the OFF position.